rungalileo/docs-official/.github/CONTRIBUTING.md

     Make sure your images or videos are appropriately sized.
 Prefer `jpg` or `webp` formats over `png` to reduce the file size.
 For animated GIFs, use as low a size and frame rate as possible.
 For larger videos, host these on YouTube and embed.

-  - **I have reviewed any spelling mistakes highlighted by the checks**

-    There is a Mintlify spell checker.
-It can be very overzealous with technical terms, but it is helpful to catch spelling mistakes in your changes.
-You can see these highlighted against your changes in the **Files Changed** tab of the PR
+  - **All checks have passed**

+    There are a number of built in checks, and these must all pass before a PR can be merged.

+    For the spelling check, if you are sure that the word that is being picked up is correct, you can add it to the [accept.txt](/.vale/styles/config/vocabularies/Galileo-Vocab/accept.txt) file.
+Please add words in alphabetical order.
+This list is case sensitive, so if you want to support different capitalizations, such as word and Word, then use the `[W,w]ord` syntax.

   - **I have reviewed broken links either from the checks, or by running `mint broken-links` and I haven't introduced any new broken links**